GeekyAnts/external_app_launcher/README.md

                 height: 50,
                 width: 150,
                 child: RaisedButton(
                   color: Colors.blue,
                   onPressed: () async {
                     await LaunchApp.openApp(
-                        androidPackageName: 'net.pulsesecure.   pulsesecure',
+                      androidPackageName: 'net.pulsesecure.pulsesecure',
                       iosUrlScheme: 'pulsesecure://',
-                        appStoreLink:
+                      appStoreLink: 'itms-apps://itunes.apple.com/us/app/pulse-secure/id945832041',
-                            'itms-apps://itunes.apple.com/us/   app/pulse-secure/id945832041',
                       // openStore: false
                     );

-                      // Enter thr package name of the App you  want to open and for iOS add the     URLscheme to the Info.plist file.
+                    // Enter the package name of the App you want to open and for iOS add the URLscheme to the Info.plist file.
-                      // The second arguments decide wether the     app redirects PlayStore or AppStore.
+                    // The `openStore` argument decides whether the app redirects to PlayStore or AppStore.
-                      // For testing purpose you can enter com. instagram.android },
+                    // For testing purpose you can enter com.instagram.android },
                   child: Container(
                     child: Center(
-                      child: Text(
+                      child: Text("Open",
-                        "Open",
                         textAlign: TextAlign.center,
                       ),
                     ))),